 Coronavirus is a serious, life-threatening virus.
 It has infected millions of people worldwide and continues to pose a threat to our livelihood.
 Vaccinating is the safest, most effective way to build protection against this virus.
-If everyone makes an effort to vaccinate, we can work toward developing “herd immunity.”
-This occurs when roughly 70% of the population has received the vaccine or been exposed to the virus.
+If everyone makes an effort to vaccinate, we can work toward the population developing “herd immunity.”
 Ultimately, this will slow the spread.

 If we all do our part and receive a vaccine when it’s available to us, we can work together to eradicate Coronavirus.
 Learn more about vaccine safety from the CDC.

 Yes, the vaccine is still recommended.
-Many antibody tests are not specific enough to guarantee that you actually had Coronavirus.
+Some antibody tests are not specific enough to guarantee that you actually had Coronavirus.
+Also, it appears that the vaccine offers longer and more comprehensive immunity against COVID-19 variants.

 Yes, the vaccine is still recommended.
-The immunity gained from the vaccine may be longer-lasting than natural immunity from the infection.
+Current data suggests that the immunity gained from the vaccine is longer-lasting than natural immunity from the infection.

 Yes.
 The flu shot is a great way to protect yourself from the seasonal flu.
 However, it will not protect you from Coronavirus.

-While COVID-19 vaccination is not mandated, AHN strongly encourages both our employees and our patients to receive the vaccine.
-Getting the vaccine as soon as it’s available to you is critical to protecting yourself, your loved ones, and the community.
+Getting the vaccine is critical to protecting yourself, your loved ones, and the community.
 You can help bring an end to the pandemic.

-No different than someone receiving a chickenpox or measles vaccine, the COVID-19 vaccine will help to eradicate Coronavirus from our population and keep everyone as safe as possible.
+No different than someone receiving a chickenpox or measles vaccine, the COVID-19 vaccine will help protect against Coronavirus and keep everyone as safe as possible.

 That’s correct.
-The FDA gave the vaccine what’s called Emergency Use Authorization (EUA).
+The FDA initially gave the vaccines what’s called Emergency Use Authorization (EUA).
 With millions of Coronavirus cases in the United States alone, EUA was given to make the vaccine available as quickly as possible.

 EUA does not mean that safety was compromised or that the vaccine somehow skipped deep analysis and testing.
 It simply means that this vaccine was prioritized above all others and that multiple steps worked in parallel together.
 It was a collaborative, all-in effort by the FDA to address this public health crisis and keep our communities safe.